Top 2 Lumber Stocks to Invest in the Wood Industry

 Geographically, its timberland is also spread out.
 This diversification helps mitigate losses from localized forest damage.
 Weyerhaeuser also has a solid balance sheet and cash flows…

-The company has about a half a billion in cash and cash equivalents.
+The company has over $2 billion in cash and cash equivalents.
 This easily gives it the ability to meet its debt payments.
-On top of that, its free cash flow more than doubled in 2020 compared with the previous year.
+On top of that, its revenue reached $10.2 billion in 2021.
+That’s up 35% from the previous year of $7.53 billion.
 This makes sense with the increase in lumber prices.

 As mentioned, both companies on this lumber stocks list also pay dividends.
-Weyerhaeuser cut its dividend from $1.36 per share to $0.51 per share in 2020, though.
+Weyerhaeuser cut its dividend a few years ago but it still comes in close to a 2% yield today.
 There was a lot of economic uncertainty.
-But the company is doing well and will likely return to increasing its dividend.
+But the company is doing well and will likely push the dividend higher in the years ahead.

 Rayonier (NYSE: RYN)